Job prospects Secondary School Teacher in the Southern Region

 Job outlook over the next 3 years

-The employment outlook will be fair for Secondary school teachers (NOC 4031) in the Southern region for the 2021-2023 period.
+The employment outlook will be moderate for Secondary school teachers (NOC 4031) in the Southern region for the 2022-2024 period.

 The following factors contributed to this outlook: